jonasjohansson/11.igem.se/pages/wiki/about/sponsors.md

 [](https://www.notion.so/85deaedb23464f238521ad27be038c31#17f870cd62de4603bb04ff6574104648)

 KI Innovations is an incubator and a wholly-owned subsidiary of Karolinska Institutet's holding company.
-KI innovations evaluate and verifies promising projects and encourage business growth by offering education, professional networks, financing, and expertise (3).
+KI innovations evaluate and verifies promising projects and encourage business growth by offering education, professional networks, financing, and expertise.
+(3)

 [](https://www.notion.so/85deaedb23464f238521ad27be038c31#978eddc3e64f458685bb40831ad2afbe)

 Drivhuset Stockholm helps entrepreneurs to develop their skills and to embrace their innovative ideas.
 Through a structured process developed in collaboration with Chalmers School of Entrepreneurship, Drivhuset applies the business development method Loopa.
-[4]
+(4)

 ## Corporate Sponsors

 [](https://www.notion.so/85deaedb23464f238521ad27be038c31#e516dc9be5b14f37a107e96b63d33769)

 This year, we were happy to initiate a constructive and productive partnership with the Swedish company Recipharm.
 Recipharm was established in Sweden in 1995 and has since grown to become a leading Contract Development and Manufacturing Organisation (CDMO).
 For over 20 years, they have focused on supporting pharmaceutical companies in taking their products from early development through to commercial manufacturing.
-[5] We had the pleasure of being invited to the Recipharm Environmental International Award.
+(5) We had the pleasure of being invited to the Recipharm Environmental International Award.
 This award acknowledges the best environmental practice or innovation within the pharmaceutical and health care industries or academia.

 [](https://www.notion.so/85deaedb23464f238521ad27be038c31#5704a0330e05480a9c866efa2ed1f2ff)

 **Bio-Techne** is an American holding company that empowers researchers in Life Sciences and Clinical Diagnostics by providing high-quality reagents, instruments, custom manufacturing, and testing services.
-[6] They have offered us free products from their brands R&D Systems and Novus Biological.
+(6) They have offered us free products from their brands R&D Systems and Novus Biological.

 [](https://www.notion.so/85deaedb23464f238521ad27be038c31#a25995a5b1d94c679b2e85402522586e)

-**SnapGene** offers cost-efficient and easy-to-use software to meet the needs of molecular biologists and enables natural planning of their cloning procedures [7].
-We were happy to receive free licenses to their software for our whole team.
+**SnapGene** offers cost-efficient and easy-to-use software to meet the needs of molecular biologists and enables natural planning of their cloning procedures.
+(7) We were happy to receive free licenses to their software for our whole team.

 [](https://www.notion.so/85deaedb23464f238521ad27be038c31#7e5b33ca7a204ad6ba133a14627b9176)

 Microsynth, founded in 1989, is a leading European company in the area of nucleic acid synthesis, sequencing & analysis.
-[8]
+(8)

 [](https://www.notion.so/85deaedb23464f238521ad27be038c31#ca02b3a9fe7a4b6caa7e468c92ab71f5)

 **Thermo Fisher Scientific** is an American biotechnology product development company.
 They help their customers accelerate life sciences research, solve complex analytical challenges, improve patient diagnostics, deliver medicines to market, and increase laboratory productivity.
-[9]
+(9)

 [](https://www.notion.so/85deaedb23464f238521ad27be038c31#96b41abd7dfe46d38b56d48e4d0a91e7)

 New England Biolabs is a recognized world leader company in the discovery and production of enzymes for molecular biology applications.
-[10]
+(10)

 [](https://www.notion.so/85deaedb23464f238521ad27be038c31#ac8dccd8f5b349b8abb6e7943b739379)

-Promega, with a portfolio of more than 4,000 products, is a global leader in innovative solutions and technical support to scientists [11].
+Promega, with a portfolio of more than 4,000 products, is a global leader in innovative solutions and technical support to scientists.
+(11)

-## Private donors (2)
+## Private donors

 [](https://www.notion.so/85deaedb23464f238521ad27be038c31#5b988a9cb3634e9886b8dc6557147490)